 Book online or phone us on 01530 836654 to find out clinic days and times or to register your pet for one of the following sessions:

 Obesity in companion animals is increasing: too much food and too little exercise.
 The risks to pets include: early on-set arthritis, diabetes, cardiovascular disease, bladder problems – as well as reducing quality of life and even shortening life expectancy.

-If you’re worried your pet’s weight is creeping up, try our free pet weight clinic.
+If you’re worried your pet’s weight is creeping up, try our pet weight clinic.
 Our vet nurses can help you help your companion with an initial consultation to design the right diet plan and exercise regime.
 We monitor your pet’s weight over time and once at a healthy weight, help him or her to maintain it.

 Flea & Worm Clinic